nihalahazeen/student_marks_rank/README.md

 (venv)$ pip install -r requirements.txt
 ```

-3. You also need to start your mongodb instance either locally or on Docker and add mongo configuration in `.env.dev` and `.env.test` file.
+3. You also need to start your mongodb instance either locally or on Docker and add mongo configuration with database name in `.env.dev` and `.env.test` file.

+Example `mongodb://admin:password@localhost:27017/student`

 4. Start the application: